 Behavioral Health DWI Court

-Participants meet with the judge for status hearings on a regular basis, undergo frequent and random drug and alcohol testing, meet with an assigned probation officer, and engage satisfactorily in treatment.
-Other conditions are imposed to assist the participants with achieving sustained sobriety and a reduction in symptoms of mental illness.
+Participants meet with the judge for status hearings on a regular basis, undergo frequent and random drug and alcohol testing, meet with an assigned probation officer, and engage in treatment.
+Other requirements are in place to assist the participants in achieving sustained sobriety and a reduction in symptoms of mental illness.
 A primary goal of the Behavioral Health DWI Court is to enhance public safety through eliminating future instances of impaired driving.

 Additional information can be obtained by contacting the Metropolitan Court Behavioral Health Division at (505) 938-4272.